stanford-cs149/asst2/README.md

 __Implement your part A implementation in the `part_a/` sub-directory to compare to the correct reference implementation (`part_a/runtasks_ref_*`).__

 _Pro tip: Notice how the instructions below take the approach of "try the simplest improvement first".
-Each step increases the complexity of the task execution system's implementation, but each step along the way you should have a working (fully correct) task runtime system._
+Each step increases the complexity of the task execution system's implementation, but on each step along the way you should have a working (fully correct) task runtime system._

 #### Step 1: Move to a Parallel Task System ####